-- Any deduction for contributions. - The domestic production activities deduction under section 199. - The deduction allowed under section 249, relating to any premium paid or incurred upon the repurchase of a convertible bond. - Any net operating loss (NOL) carryback to the tax year under section 172. - Any capital loss carryback to the tax year under section 1212(a)(1).
+- Any deduction for contributions. - The domestic production activities deduction under section 199. - The limitation under section 249 on the deduction for bond premium. - Any net operating loss (NOL) carryback to the tax year under section 172. - Any capital loss carryback to the tax year under section 1212(a)(1).